Thats-so-Mo/Hogwarts-Legacy-Wand/README.md

 ## Gestures
 There are the gestures for V1 and V2, both verisons are slightly different but it has the same meaning.
+There are some missing gestures as I didn't capture all of them but if you are interested in adding your own - have a scroll look through, gesture.py script is your friend.

 Some gestures can be found from the Kano Wand Motions sheet: